 Deciphering the tips and tricks to gain in an upper hand in CAT is the talk of the town.
-With the Common Admission Test (2017) just being less than three weeks away, numerous mentors, teachers, peers, and batchmates will present their respective takes and opinions on how to crack the exam with flying colours.
+With the Common Admission Test just being less than a few weeks away, numerous mentors, teachers, peers, and batchmates will present their respective takes and opinions on how to crack the exam with flying colours.
 Going through the same phase a year back, I will present near you my views on it.

 My take will be primarily on the Logical Reasoning and Data Interpretation section, which honestly left me in a state of chaos just after the clock struck 11 AM (mine was the morning slot).
 All those practice-sets cumulatively done over the past six months felt like sand seeping through the hourglass with no positive implications.
 So, yes, the LRDI section can be trickier and might require a whole lot of brainstorming (for many, except the geniuses out there) before and during the paper.
 I will summarise my perspective of the LRDI section through the following ideas/tips/suggestions (call it anything).
 Some may find it practical, generic, or even useless.
 But yeah, the list goes as below –